-As of June 30, 2011, we had \$10.1 million of cash and cash equivalents and \$54.2 million of available-for-sale securities.
-As of June 30, 2011, our working capital was \$63.2 million.
-In February 2011, we completed our IPO of common stock which resulted in net proceeds to us of approximately \$77.0 million, net of underwriting discounts, commissions and offering expenses.
-Following the completion of our IPO, we paid the balance on our bank line of credit of \$3.1 million, which is collateralized by our accounts receivable and provides us the ability to borrow up to \$7.0 million, subject to certain covenants and other restrictions, and paid all principal and interest outstanding of \$5.0 million on the note and warrant agreement we entered into in January 2011.
+As of September 30, 2011, we had \$11.9 million of cash and cash equivalents and \$47.0 million of available-for-sale securities.
+As of September 30, 2011, our working capital was \$56.4 million.
+In February 2011, we completed our IPO which resulted in net proceeds to us of approximately \$77.0 million, net of underwriting discounts, commissions and offering expenses.
+Following the completion of our IPO, we paid the balance on our bank line of credit of \$3.1 million, which is collateralized by our accounts receivable and provides us the ability to borrow up to \$7.0 million, subject to certain covenants and other restrictions, and paid \$5.0 million to satisfy all outstanding principal and interest on the notes we issued in January 2011.

-As of June 30, 2011, the outstanding balance under our loan and security agreement was \$13.0 million.
+As of September 30, 2011, the outstanding balance under our loan and security agreement was \$11.6 million, including approximately \$2.3 million of additional payment that is included in the current portion of long-term debt on the condensed consolidated balance sheet at September 30, 2011.
 The loan and security agreement has a maturity date of February 2013 and bears interest of 13.5% per annum upon which interest only payments were paid monthly through February 2011.
-Commencing in March 2011, we began making monthly payments of \$0.6 million for principal and interest and will make an additional payment of \$2.3 million in March 2012.
-The additional payment is being accreted as interest expense through the maturity date of February 2013.
-As of June 30, 2011, we were in compliance with all loan covenants.
+Commencing in March 2011, we began making principal and interest payments totaling \$0.6 million per month and will make an additional payment of \$2.3 million in March 2012.
+As of September 30, 2011, we were in compliance with our loan covenants.